 Kurt swallowed, considering the implications of what she was saying.
-He was so used to the fear, the almost painful shyness that overtook him whenever he came into close contact with another human being.
-Even the circus spotlight had been a way of hiding from others, allowing him to make a potentially deadly crowd into an adoring audience, encouraging them to believe his blue skin and tail were nothing more alarming than an elaborate costume.
-His very form cried out that he had been made for the shadows, for the concealing darkness of the night, for slinking and skulking and running.
-Even his mutant "gift," his power of teleportation, helped him to hide, to distance himself from others.
-Over the years since he had been forced to leave his circus home in Germany for the work he could find in America, he had become so used to being an outsider that he could barely imagine what it would be like to actually be a welcomed member of a close circle of friends.
+He had become so used to the fear, the painful shyness that overtook him whenever he came into close contact with another human being.
+Even the circus spotlight back home had been a way of hiding from others, allowing him to make a potentially deadly crowd into an adoring audience, encouraging them to believe his blue skin and long tail were nothing more alarming than an elaborate costume.
+His very form cried out that he had been made for the shadows, for the concealing darkness of the night, for slinking and sneaking and running.
+Even his mutant "gift," his power of teleportation, helped him hide, to distance himself from others.
+And now...he had become so used to being an outsider that he found it difficult to imagine what it would be like to...to lower his guard, to let others in...to be a welcomed part of a family...

-Ororo's eyes widened at that thought, and she couldn't suppress a sudden giggle.
+Ororo's eyes widened at that thought, and she was forced to snort-giggle.
 Bright Goddess, she thought, what have I unleashed on the poor, unsuspecting inhabitants of this mansion!

 Suddenly fearing the answer, she said, "All right."

-Kurt laughed.
-"Of course not, Fräulein!" he grinned.
-"But I will not be using plastic cutters to make my cookies.
+"No, no, of course not, Fräulein!" he said, and grinned.
+"But, I will not be using plastic cutters to make my cookies.
 I have a special shape in mind."

 As Ororo bent down to retrieve the tray from the drawer under the oven, a sudden suspicious thought occurred to her.
-Turning her head, she was just in time to see Kurt rapidly shift his gaze from her protruding posterior to a potted plant above the sink.
+Turning her head, she was just in time to catch Kurt rapidly shifting his gaze from her protruding posterior to a potted plant above the sink.

 "I have to ask," she said.

-Kurt smiled.
-"I must admit, being called an elf is a vast improvement from being reviled as a 'demon' or a 'devil'."
+"I must admit, being called an 'elf' is much preferable to being reviled as a 'demon' or a 'devil'."
 He shrugged.
-"Far from being malevolent, it has an air of mischief and humor to it that I find I rather like."
+"Far from being malevolent, 'Elf' has an air of mischief and humor to it that I rather like."

 "Jawohl, meine Dame," Kurt said with a mock salute, his finger sticky with cookie batter.